oracle/graal/docs/FAQ.md

 ### How does mx execute a specific command?

 To get a command line command you can use the `-v` mx option.
-For example, `mx -v test` prints the command line when executing the Sulong test cases.
+For example, `mx -v lli test.bc` prints the command line mx uses to run the file `test.bc` with Sulong.

 ### What can I do when Java files got corrupted?

 You can clean your workspace with `mx clean`.
 If you only want to clean Java or native projects you can use `mx clean` with the options `--no-native` or `--no-java`.

-### How can I debug a failing test case?

-To attach a debugger to Sulong tests, run `mx -d test gcc`.
-To get a verbose output of all tests that run as part of a suite, run `mx -v test gcc`.
-This also prints names for all individual tests.
-You can use the test names to run a single test of a suite.
-For example, `test[c/max-unsigned-short-to-float-cast.c]` is part of the SulongSuite.
-You can run this single test using
-`mx unittest SulongSuite#test[c/max-unsigned-short-to-float-cast.c]`

 ## Eclipse